 ANIXE’s data shows that Covid-19 has also influenced certain changes in eating habits compared to 2019/2021.
 The proportion of reservations with a more inclusive meal plan – AIP (All-Inclusive Plus), AIU (All-Inclusive Ultra), AI (All-Inclusive) - has increased significantly.
 At the same time, the share of bookings with BB (Bed and Breakfast), SC (Self-Catering), and RO (Room Only) decreased by 40% on average.
 Tour operators, agencies, and OTAs aren’t accountable for the health and safety of restaurants outside the hotels.

 As for pricing, after long stagnation due to lockdowns and a decline in hotel demand, prices have begun to rise again.
 In May 2021, the surge began.
 Nevertheless, they are still slightly lower than just two years ago.
 Interestingly, we are now spending significantly more, by an average of 50% more than at that time, for a single booking, primarily related to the recent decline in business and incentive travel.

 Last year's data and this year's direction, which has been consistently confirmed month after month, have clearly shown that the travel market has the potential to regenerate quickly.
 Demand for backlogged travel is vast.
 People no longer want to wait.
 They want to enjoy adventures, experiences and exploration.

 What awaits us soon?
 It promises to be a pleasant summer and an uncertain fall.

 People willing to travel are growing by the number every day.
 More and more countries are opening up to tourists again.
 Nothing left but to get vaccinated with a second dose and fly.

-How fast will the tourism sector continue to grow?
+How long will the tourism sector continue to grow?
 Which countries and resorts will offer the best deals for tourists?
-We look forward to bring you more data and more insights.
+We look forward to bringing you more data and insights.